-- 1. If x is not a string value, return x. - 2.
-Parse x as a Program.
+- 2. Parse x as a Program.
 If the parse fails, throw a SyntaxError exception (but see also clause 16). - 3.
 Evaluate the program from step 2. - 4.
-If Result(3).type is normal and its completion value is a value V, then return the value V. - 5.
-If Result(3).type is normal and its completion value is empty, then return the value undefined. - 6.
+If Result(3).type is normal and its completion value is a value V, then return the value V. - If Result(3).type is normal and its completion value is empty, then return the value undefined.
 Result(3).type must be throw.
-Throw Result(3).value as an exception.

-If the value of the eval property is used in any way other than a direct call (that is, other than by the explicit use of its name as an Identifier which is the MemberExpression in a CallExpression), or if the eval property is assigned to, an EvalError exception may be thrown.
+Throw Result(3).value as an exception. - If the value of the eval property is used in any way other than a direct call (that is, other than by the explicit use of its name as an Identifier which is the MemberExpression in a CallExpression), or if the eval property is assigned to, an EvalError exception may be thrown.

-15.1.2.1.1 Strict Mode Restrictions
+15.1.2.1.1 Usage Subset cautious Restrictions

-If an execution context that is subset restricted to the strict subset uses the value of the eval property any way other than a direct call (that is, other than by the explicit use of its name as an Identifier which is the MemberExpression in a CallExpression), or if the eval property is assigned to, an EvalError exception is thrown.
+If an execution context that is subset restricted to the cautious subset uses the value of the eval property any way other than a direct call (that is, other than by the explicit use of its name as an Identifier which is the MemberExpression in a CallExpression), or if the eval property is assigned to, an EvalError exception is thrown.